Pet Insurance Fine-Print Index: Coverage Rules by Carrier (2026)

 30 daysAll orthopedic conditionsLemonade (waivable via exam); Companion Protect (not waivable); Figo's newer state forms (varies)

-180 daysCruciate/knee onlyPets Best, Odie, Kanguro, Prudent Pet — all waivable or reducible; AKC and PetPartners add a second 180-day clock for IVDD
+180 daysCruciate/knee onlyPets Best (reducible/waivable only through pre-approved channels), Odie, Kanguro, Prudent Pet; AKC and PetPartners add a second 180-day clock for IVDD

 180 daysDogs, broader orthopedic listEmbrace and USAA (4 named conditions, reducible to 14 days via exam); Fetch (all orthopedic, knees waivable)